fillmaster/fillMaster/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open http://yourip:3000 on your mobile to view on mobile.

 The page will reload if you make edits.